 - Reference

-tlctc-framework.jsonfor threat taxonomy in risk register - Map controls to specific TLCTC clusters using NIST CSF functions
+tlctc-framework.v2.0.jsonfor threat taxonomy in risk registers - Map controls to specific TLCTC clusters using NIST CSF functions (see white paper, Chapter 8)

 - Analyze historical attack paths to identify control gaps